-To disable NSEP Priority Access, a non-AP STA shall send an NSEP Priority Access Request frame [9.6.x.2] with the value of DISABLE in the Request Type field to the AP.
+To disable NSEP Priority Access, a non-AP STA with dot11NSEPPriorityAccessActivate set to 1 shall send an NSEP Priority Access Request frame [9.6.x.2] with the value of DISABLE in the Request Type field to the AP.
 An AP that receives an NSEP Priority Access Request frame from an associated STA shall transmit an NSEP Priority Access Response frame to the STA with a value of SUCCESS in the Status Code field.
-To disable NSEP Priority Access, an AP shall send a Request Action frame [9.6.x.2] with the value of DISABLE in the Request Type field to the non-AP STA.
-A non-AP STA that receives an NSEP Priority Access Request frame shall transmit an NSEP Priority Access Response frame to the AP with a value of SUCCESS in the Status Code field.
+Alternatively, the NSEP AP may instruct the non-AP STA to disable NSEP Priority Access using a TBD the procedure.

-A STA may use NSEP Priority Access for transmitting an NSEP Priority Access Request and Response frames.
+.

 Frame formats